BartMassey/sivec/README.md

 element 3.

-I was told about this data structure in grad school at some point, but don't have a reference handy.
-If someone else does it would be appreciated.
+I was told about this data structure in grad school at some point.
+See the rustdoc for references.

-This code was written as much as an exercise in interior mutability as because it would be useful for anything.
+This code was written as much as an exercise in interior mutability and unsafe code as because it would be useful for anything.
 It has not been extensively tested, and not benchmarked at all.